 - chest pain that is aggravated by coughing or deep breathing

-- shortness of breath
+- shortness of breath or other breathing difficulty

 - swollen glands

 Using a stethoscope, your doctor will probably check to see if there are abnormal sounds in your chest.
 If there is a crackling sound when you breathe, it could indicate pneumonia.
 Abnormal sounds can also mean a fluid buildup between your lungs and your chest wall.
 This fluid buildup is called pleural effusion.

 - sputum Gram stain (a test to detect bacteria in mucus from your air passages)